 - Port of Port Angeles Delegation of Administrative Authority to Executive Director (2022) – Section XII(C) authorizes executive director to donate items to nonprofit or municipal/tribal government (or trash/recycle them) if director has been unable to sell them, or if estimated value is $200 or less and director determines expense of selling them would exceed any benefit received

-Before disposing of surplus grant-funded property, the county should consult the award documents and the granting agency to ensure that the sale or disposal is consistent with the granting agency’s requirements.
+Before disposing of surplus grant-funded property, the agency should consult the award documents and the granting agency to ensure that the sale or disposal is consistent with the granting agency’s requirements.

 For information on disposing of property acquired or improved with federal grant funds, see 2 CFR 200 Subpart D, Post Federal Award Requirements – in (particular 2 CFR 200.313 (equipment), 2 CFR 200.311 (real property), and 2 CFR 200.314 (supplies).

-Agency officials who were involved in the decision to surplus the property (the board of county commissioners or county council) or responsible for administering the sale (the county executive/administrator or other administrative staff) should not purchase the surplus property due to conflict of interest concerns.
+Agency officials who were involved in the decision to surplus the property (the governing body) or responsible for administering the sale (the county treasurer, county administrator, property manager, or other administrative staff/officials) should not purchase the surplus property due to conflict of interest concerns.
 See RCW 42.23.030; Washington’s common-law conflict of interest doctrine may also apply.

 Although a sale at public auction or by sealed bids would seem to avoid direct conflict of interest issues, our conservative guidance has been to treat auction sales the same as direct sales and prohibit those individuals from submitting bids.

-However, other agency employees who were not involved in the decision to declare the property surplus are generally allowed to purchase surplus property, unless a local code or policy provides otherwise.
+However, other county employees who were not involved in the decision to declare the property surplus are generally allowed to purchase surplus property, unless a local code or policy provides otherwise.